ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 - The "value after construction" must not be propagated automatically during initial value propagation, not even with the `ChimeraTK::DataValidity::faulty` flag set.
 It must not be visible to user code in the `ChimeraTK::ApplicationModule::mainLoop()`.
 - Since `ChimeraTK::ApplicationModule`s might wait for initial values from other `ChimeraTK::ApplicationModule`s, the modules might end up in a dead lock due to a circular connection.
 The circular connection is legal, but the dead lock situation needs to be broken by one `ChimeraTK::ApplicationModule` writing its initial value during `ChimeraTK::ApplicationModule::prepare()`.
 - Devices must receive the initial values as soon as possible after the device is opened and after the initialisation sequence is executed.
 There is no guarantee that other registers of the same device are written or read only after the initial values are written.
 Hence, any critical registers that need to be written before accessing other registers must be written in the initialisation sequence.
-- The control system doesn't receive "initial values" as such.
+- The control system does not wait for "initial values" as such.
 The first value of a process variable is sent to the control system when available.
 This may depend even on external conditions like the availability of devices, e.g. the control system interface has to run even if devices are not available and hence cannot send an inital value.
+- The first value received by the control system can be an initial value.
+This is different to ApplicationModules, where an initial value is never seen as a new value that can be read because they are always already there and received when the main loop starts.
 - Control system variables show the `ChimeraTK::DataValidity::faulty` flag until they have received the first valid value.
 - For push-type variables from devices, the initial value is the current value polled at the application start.
 Since the variable might not get pushed regularly, the application must not wait for a value to get pushed.